 Lead is so damaging to the human brain that it was removed from gasoline years ago and extensive programs to remove it from older buildings were started.
 In the United States more than two-thirds of all households have three or more TV's containing lead and other chemical which at some point have to be disposed of.
 Old TV's are a real threat to human brains, and not just from watching them.

 And the danger is not just from TV's.

-The national average life span of a cell phone in the USA is around a year and a half.
-This means that every 18 months a fistful of dangerous chemicals like lead, mercury, nickel or cadmium are thrown away.
-We Americans toss an astonishing 100 million cell phones each year.
-Fewer than one in 10 are currently recycled.
+The average life span of a cell phone in the U.S. is around a year and a half.
+This means that every 18 months or so a fistful of dangerous chemicals like lead, mercury, nickel and/or cadmium are thrown away.
+Americans toss an astonishing 100 million cell phones each year.
+And fewer than one in 10 are currently recycled.

-And old computers are loaded with toxics.
-They contain lead, chromium, beryllium and cadmium - all of which have been shown to be harmful to human health.
-Due to the rapid advances in computing technology, in the United States an unbelievable 130,000 computers are removed from service each day and replaced with newer models with little concern for the downstream impact of the discards.
+Old computers are loaded with toxic substances as well, such as lead, chromium, beryllium and cadmium - all of which have been shown to be harmful to human health.
+Due to the rapid advances in computer technology, an unbelievable 130,000 computers are removed from service in the U.S. each day and replaced with newer models, with little concern for the downstream impact of the discards.

 All together, our nation tossed more than two million tons of electronic equipment (called E-Waste) in 2009, and the amount is rising rapidly.
 Electronic waste, such as cell phones, broken computers, and TV's make up around 70 percent of all of the worst kinds of toxins found in landfills.